 Parents just want to do hands-on when it comes to teaching their kids everything they need to know from academics, religion, and culture.

-There are probably more reasons that are I was not aware of and not able to mention.
+There are probably more reasons that I was not aware of and not able to mention such as tuition fees and reviews per school.

 For no reason allow me to share with your parents a quote: